-Romania: Challenges on energy market, chance for Investors14.
-January 2015. / SEE Energy News
+Romania: Challenges on energy market, chance for Investors, SEE Energy News

 On the global level, the energy sector is under great pressure: the discovery and exploitation of oil shale, the encouragement of renewable energy resources development and the recent drop in the oil price, represent a pressure on the companies in the energy sector.
 Only the companies from the field of public services – energy and gas transmission and distribution – have not been affected by this.
 The situation is still not favourable for producers and suppliers, but opportunities for long-term investors are starting to appear.